Mikusch/source-vehicles/README.md

 Additionally, you may use `sm_createvehicle` to create and `sm_removevehicle` to remove a vehicle.
 To remove all vehicles in the map, use `sm_removeallvehicles`.

+To enter a vehicle, look at it and use the `+use` console command.

 ## Configuration